Skip to main content

 Coddle (Cadal)

-A Dublin specialty consisting of layers of sausages, bacon, potatoes, and onions, slowly simmered in a broth.
-It's a comforting and flavorful one-pot meal.
+A Dublin dish of sausages, bacon, potatoes and onions layered up and simmered slowly in broth.
+It's a satisfying one-pot meal.

 Regional Cuisine Highlights